This is a guest post by Timon. He writes about social skills and confidence. Check his bio under the article.

 Start believing now

 All these changes will create momentum.
-Creating a better you – a better social life – a healthier believe.
+Creating a better you – a better social life – a healthier belief.
 And people will really like you!
 Bleeding into your self-esteem, making you treat yourself even better!
 Act your way out of that downward spiral into the upward one.

 So how about it?